Rocketdyne E-1: Cancellation

 When Aerojet successfully demonstrated the LR-87, the Titan moved ahead with this engine and the first production example was delivered to the Air Force in 1958.
 Koelle considered continuing funding development of the E-1 from his budget but decided against it.
-As von Braun later noted, the development costs were too high for what would have given them a small performance boost, especially when the F-1 could replace all of the E-1s for an even greater advantage.
+As von Braun later noted, the development costs were too high for what would have given them a small performance boost, especially since a single F-1 could replace all of the E-1s for an even greater advantage.
 Rocketdyne requested that the Air Force drop their interest in the E-1, which they did, and development of the engine ended.

 Description

 The E-1 was a single-chamber liquid fuel engine burning RP-1 (refined kerosene similar to jet fuel) and liquid oxygen.
 Turbopumps were powered by a gas generator.
 Thrust was c.
 380000 lbf at sea level, rising to c.
 425000 lbf in vacuum, corresponding to a rise in specific impulse from 260 seconds to 290.
 The entire combustion chamber and engine bell were regeneratively cooled using a system similar to the S-3 and later F-1.